About Me and My Writing Process

 Looking at all the characters in each of my books I can see that each one contains a tiny fragment of me.
 A personality trait or hobby or neurosis — anything from Daphne’s daydreaming to Carter’s tendency to make bad puns to Maggie’s irreverent inner voice and Lily’s avoidance of conflict.
 I think writers can’t help but make characters into their fictional counterparts, at least to a degree.
 Everything gets strained through our views of the world, and so much of our understanding of life is based on our personal histories.
 So even if I think I’m completely outside myself, relaying someone else’s tale, it’s inevitable that bits and pieces of my soul end up in the mix.

 I just hope they enjoy them.
-If they learn something about themselves or the world at large, that’s wonderful.
-But mainly I want them to have fun hanging out with the people in my story.
+If they learn something about themselves or the world at large, that’s a bonus.

 About the Business of Writing

 I’d love to!
 I’m always happy to discuss my trials and triumphs, participate in writing workshops, or do readings from my books.
 Please check out my “Author Visit” page, and then e-mail me via the “Contact” form for more details about my rates and schedules.
 There’s also a Reader’s Guide to How Not to Be Popular you may find useful ahead of a visit.

 There are many approaches that schools may take to getting author visits funded.
 Having been an educator and nonprofit director, I understand limited budgets and always try to work within someone’s means.
 If my in-person appearances are beyond your reach, there is the possibility of Skype.
 Or you can “share” my travel expenses with another school and have me do presentations at each campus.
 In addition, you might consider booking a “two-for-one” for your festival or literacy event and invite both me and my husband, Chris Barton — which would lower hotel costs and other fees.